getify/foi-lang/formalization-work/Foi-Specification.md

 The lifted function dispatches at call time on the LHS argument's owning namespace, exactly as the corresponding infix comprehension-call form does.
 Alias spellings (`~chain`, `~bind`, `~flatMap`) normalize to the canonical `~<` marker at lift time; a namespace's hook table sees only the canonical key (§3.10.9.1).

 The `~<<` and `~<*` comprehensions do not lift to function values in this specification revision.
 Their RHS is a block (§16), not a value expression; there is no first-class function-call shape that supplies a block operand.
-Consistent with the deferral in §3.1.1.3, override of these operators awaits a per-step-controllable interface.

 **Arity.** Each lifted comprehension has a fixed arity matching the operand shape declared at §3.10.9.2: